History of childhood: Early modern periods

 In England during the Elizabethan era, the transmission of social norms was a family matter and children were taught the basic etiquette of proper manners and respecting others.
 Some boys attended grammar school, usually taught by the local priest.

 During the 1600s, a shift in philosophical and social attitudes toward children and the notion of "childhood" began in Europe.
 Adults increasingly saw children as separate beings, innocent and in need of protection and training by the adults around them.

 English philosopher John Locke was particularly influential in defining this new attitude towards children, especially with regard to his theory of the tabula rasa, promulgated in his 1690 An Essay Concerning Human Understanding.
 In Locke's philosophy, tabula rasa was the theory that the (human) mind is at birth a "blank slate" without rules for processing data, and that data are added and rules for processing are formed solely by one's sensory experiences.
 A corollary of this doctrine was that the mind of the child was born blank, and that it was the duty of the parents to imbue the child with correct notions.
 Locke himself emphasised the importance of providing children with "easy pleasant books" to develop their minds rather than using force to compel them: "children may be cozened into a knowledge of the letters; be taught to read, without perceiving it to be anything but a sport, and play themselves into that which others are whipped for."

 During the early period of capitalism, the rise of a large, commercial middle class, mainly in the Protestant countries of Holland and England, brought about a new family ideology centred around the upbringing of children.
 Puritanism stressed the importance of individual salvation and concern for the spiritual welfare of children.
 It became widely recognized that children possess rights on their own behalf.
 This included the rights of poor children to sustenance, membership in a community, education, and job training.
-The Poor Relief Acts in Elizabethan England put responsibility on each Parish to care for all the poor children in the area.
+The Poor Relief Act 1601 in Elizabethan England put responsibility on each parish to care for all the poor children in the area.